We investigate the pathophysiological roles of mitochondrial Ca2+ regulation.

 Project #1: Molecular mechanisms of the mitochondrial calcium uniporter

-We are currently combining membrane-protein purification, biochemical analysis, functional reconstitution, electrophsyiology, and cryo-EM to investigate how the uniporter functions as a molecular machine using the principles of physics and chemistry.
+The uniporter is a multi-subunit Ca2+ channel complex that imports cytoplasmic Ca2+ into the mitochondrial matrix.
+We combine membrane-protein purification, biochemical analyses, functional reconstitution, electrophsyiology, and structural biology to investigate how the uniporter operates as a molecular machine using the principles of physics and chemistry.

 Patch-clamp electrophysiology has been the gold standard of ion-channel analysis, but applying this approach to the uniporter is difficult because the mitochondrial membrane is small.